-Adjuncts may also take advantage of any of the area providers of services associated with Employee Assistance at low- or sliding scale costs as listed on the document below:
+Adjuncts may also take advantage of any of the free and anonymous services associated with GCC’s Employee Assistance Program as listed on the document below:

 Below is an organizational chart showing the various divisions, what positions fall in these divisions, and who holds those positions.
 Each division has a separate tab at the bottom of the spreadsheet.

 Massachusetts State employees are mandated to participate in direct deposit unless to do so will pose undo hardship for the employee.
 Employees wishing to request exemption from direct deposit may pick up an Exemption Request form in Human Resources.
 Employees who do not participate in direct deposit are required to pick up their paychecks in person at the Bursar’s Office at the Main Campus.